gradio-app/gradio/.changeset/fresh-years-feel.md

 "gradio": patch
 ---

-fix:Bugfix: Allow multiple files to be uploaded via multimodal textbox
+fix:Bugfix: Add a `file_count` parameter to `gr.MultimodalTextbox`.
+Multiple files cab be uploaded by setting `file_count="multiple"`.
+Default is `"single"` to preserve the previous behavior.